top-on/model-interaction-taxonomy/typology.md

 Finally, this review is summarized in a *taxonomy of model interfaces*.

 ## Criteria of interface comparison
-Comparing existing interfaces is structured by the following binary design properties:
+Comparing existing interfaces is guided by the following binary design properties:

 1. Is data for improvement generated?
 2. is user addressed actively?